Annotum/Annotum/readme.md

 - Carrington theme debugging can be enabled/disabled in the functions.php file.
 This will output the file paths to all Carrington templates loaded into the page and is not recommended in non-development environments: `define('CFCT_DEBUG', true);`

+## Roles and the Workflow

+- When the workflow is active, the site-wide roles of `author` and `contributor` have the exact same capabilities on Articles.
+This does not carry over to any other post type.
+- When the workflow is not active, the `author` and `contributor` roles should act according to their default WordPress capabilities.
+See [Roles and Capabilities](http://codex.wordpress.org/Roles_and_Capabilities) in the WordPress Codex for more information on the capabilities of these roles.

 ---